Earaches are painful and distressing.

 Ear infections are not directly contagious but can follow viral or bacterial illness.
 Regular hand washing is the best defence against the spread of germs.
 Fever is nature’s way of fighting bacteria so don’t be too quick to give medications to reduce fever; let fever do its work first.
 Giving fluids, rest, cuddles, and pain relief may be all your baby needs to recover.
 Even when the drum perforates, fluid drains and it heals quickly on its own.

 Glue ear and grommets

 If thick fluid doesn’t drain and is constantly in the middle ear it is referred to as Glue ear, a condition, which stops the ear functioning as it should[i] and results in hearing loss and subsequent behaviour and language problems.[ii]
 To avoid this happening, some babies will be prescribed a course of antibiotics to help clear the infection.
 Your GP may suggest seeing an Ear, Nose and Throat specialist who may recommend an operation to insert an artificial tube (Grommet) through the eardrum.
 This tiny tube allows air and fluid to flow freely through the ear.
 Grommets usually remain in place for about six to 12-months if they don’t fall out earlier.

 In-flight earaches occur during take-off and landing due to changes in air pressure within the middle ear.
 Try reducing your baby’s ear pain by getting her to suck on a dummy, breast or bottle when taking-off and landing.
-The increased swallowing action may help equalise the air pressure in the Eustachian tube.
-Medications containing pseudoephedrine (decongestants) that dry inner ear secretions appear to have little effect on in-flight ear pain.

 Learn how to clean ears: Caring for newborn sensitive bits